haresfaiez/haresfaiez.github.io/citation.md

 permalink: /citation/
 ---

+* The bottlneck happens when we mistake the class identity for the object identity; an account for the customer means an entry for the banker (same object, but different classes).

+* When we do class-based design, what we are doing is meta-object design insetad of object design.

+* An object is defined by its behaviour.
+  Thus, inside a netwrok of interacting objects, each object is defined in terms of the its behavioural contribution to the system.
+  The structure of an object system then follows the distribution of behaviour between its constituents.

 * Set a direction or a destination before refactoring.
 Or just discover it as you go.

 * A refactoring should either contribute to a purpose or help us understand the code.
 Before refactoring, set a direction or a target situation/condition.